abhishek-03/SQL--sqlzoo.net/README.md

 # Solution of SQl questions from sqlzoo.net
-This is not complete yet but will be done soon.
+This is not the complete solution but will be completed soon.